microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-04.md

 ## Success Criteria

 For Scenario 01:
-1. Create another Function App which will host publicly-accessible APIs. (e.g. you can name it as Hello-External API)
+1. You should have two new APIs:
+    - Hello API - public API
+    - Hello-Internal API - private API, create a new Function app in Elastic Premium plan
-1. Import this external API into APIM.
+1. Import Hello-Internal API to APIM.
-1. Add a policy in external API that would only accept request coming from the Application Gateway only.
+1. Secure Hello API so that it would only accept requests routed from Application Gateway.
-1. Enable a feature in the Function Apps that it would only accept traffic coming from APIM.
+1. Secure Function Apps (both public an private) by enabling networking feature to only accept traffic coming from APIM.

-For Scenario 02 - you should be able to:
+For Scenario 02:
 1. Configure OAuth 2.0 authorization in APIM
     1. Register a client application (e.g. APIM Developer Portal or [Postman](https://www.postman.com/)) in Azure AD.
 This will be used to make calls to Hello API via APIM.
     1. Configure JWT validation policy to pre-authorize requests to Hello API.